 Employees are more likely to thrive when they have healthy workplace relationships.
-Today, with an increase in remote work and rising stress, connection in the workplace is more important than ever because connection protects the emotional and physical health of employees and boosts productivity and creativity.
+Today, with an increase in remote work and rising stress, connection in the workplace is more important than ever because connection protects the emotional and physical health of remote employees and boosts productivity and creativity.

 Mike Stallard is the author of Connection Culture and an expert on organizational culture.
-Mike shares insights in this article on how to build connection with work-from-home employees.
+Mike shares insights in this article on how to build connection with work-from-home / remote employees.
 “We have found that there are primarily three types of relational cultures: cultures of control, cultures of indifference and connection cultures,” Stallard says.
 He presents a convincing case that organizations with connection cultures have a competitive advantage over their peers.

 Mike encourages leaders to embrace a formula of “Vision + Value + Voice” in order to achieve a connection culture.